Set Up Insider One MCP

 Only users with Administrator permission can generate tokens.
 If your account is not allowed to complete this operation, you can consult the Insider One team.

-We recommend not to reuse an existing API key.
+We recommend not to reuse an existing API key or credentials.
 Create a dedicated key set specifically for your MCP client, to reduce risk if an agent attempts unintended actions.

 MCP-Compatible Clients